digipolisantwerp/antwerp-ui_angular/README.md

 ## Issues

-Please make sure fill in the issue template when opening an issue.
+Please make sure to fill in the issue template when opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog